mickatron/FeastOn-Sass/README.md

   `npm i FeastOn-SASS`

 ## Getting Started
-Running the below command will copy all customisable stylesheets to a folder of your choosing.
+Running the below command will copy all customizable style sheets to a folder of your choosing.

   `FeastOnSass -f /destination/folder`